A strong first-half Dragons display proved enough to secure the spoils and the Worthington Challenge Trophy at Rodney Parade.

 But the momentum remained with the Dragons, who struck for their third try four minutes after the restart.

 A flat pass found Adam Warren free out wide, he fed another former Scarlet Rhodri Williams, who put Sam Davies over for his first try for his new club.

-A period of Scarlets pressure saw Steff Evans skip pass a defender before putting Dan Jones over in the corner, but the Dragons hit back immediately with their fourth try courtesy of replacement Will Talbot-Davies.
+A period of Scarlets pressure saw Steff Evans skip away from a defender before putting Dan Jones over in the corner, but the Dragons hit back immediately with their fourth try courtesy of replacement Will Talbot-Davies.

-A bust from Ryan Conbeer led to the Scarlets backline putting Baldwin over wide out, then, in the closing minutes, Tomi Lewis picked up and raced 75 metres unopposed for his second try of the day (he had raced over in the A-team match earlier).
+A bust from Ryan Conbeer led to the Scarlets backline putting Baldwin over wide out; then, in the closing minutes, Tomi Lewis picked up and raced 75 metres unopposed for his second try of the day (he had crossed in the A-team match earlier).

-However, after Phil Price was shown yellow in the closing stages, the Dragons had the final word with Jenkins going over for his second following a break from Jordan Williams.
+With minutes left on the clock Phil Price was shown yellow and it was the Dragons who had the final word with Jenkins going over for his second following a break from Jordan Williams.